AnyLog-co/documentation/13- Support & Troubleshooting/01- FAQ.md

 | Network | TCP-based network required; overlay networks recommended (Nebula is default); static IP and 3 open ports per node |
 | Deployment options | Executable (background process), Docker, or Kubernetes |

-See [Prerequisites](../01-%20Getting%20Started/02-%20Prerequisite.md) for the full compatibility matrix.
+See <a href="../01-%20Getting%20Started/02-%20Prerequisite.md" target="_blank">Prerequisites</a> for the full compatibility matrix.

 **Q: What are the node types, and what's a Cluster?**